gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Tonight."

 Maddy stared at it.
-"What do you mean 'tonight'?" she blurted.
+"What do you mean 'tonight'?"

 "The upcoming diurnal period of darkness," the bot answered.
 "'Diurnal' meaning 'of or pertaining to the day'.